Covid 19 coronavirus: 'It is real' - Man's message after battling virus in hospital - NZ Herald

 Halligan said he doesn't know where he caught the virus and had been cautious – wearing a mask, social distancing from others and even ordering groceries online to avoid visiting the supermarket.

-But he says he was also "a bit skeptical" about Covid-19 before he caught it himself and hadn't been vaccinated after he says he was cautioned over some underlying health conditions.
+But he says he was also "a bit sceptical" about Covid-19 before he caught it himself and hadn't been vaccinated after he says he was cautioned over some underlying health conditions.

 He's eager now to get fully vaccinated – and has chosen to share his story to show people how serious the virus can be.